Blue Waters allocations for the University of Illinois at Urbana-Champaign

 (Conitgent on continued funding from the National Geospatial-Intelligence Agency)

 Slides for system information:

 - Fall 2016 Q&A session: Blue Waters Support and Technical Considerations, ...

 EasyChair links for proposal submissions:

 Blue Waters is one of the world's most powerful computing systems.
-Each year that Blue Waters is in operation, about 3 to 4 million node-hours will be allocated to projects from the University of Illinois at Urbana-Champaign.
+In past years that Blue Waters has been in operation, about 3 to 4 million node-hours were allocated to projects from the University of Illinois at Urbana-Champaign.
+In 2021 the total Illinois allocation will exceed 20 million node-hours.
 As each node has many powerful cores, this is significantly more computing power than most universities have available for their use, and this resource provides University faculty and staff with a unique opportunity to perform groundbreaking work in computational science.

 Uniqueness of Blue Waters

 Blue Waters is a uniquely powerful resource for computational science.
 Blue Waters is a Cray system with a combination of XE6 nodes (two AMD Interlagos CPU modules—four processor chips) and XK7 nodes (one AMD Interlagos CPU module and one NVIDIA Kepler K20X GPU), connected with Cray's Gemini interconnect, a high performance network.
-A high-performance, high-capacity file system is also part of the system as well as large near-line storage system.
+A high-performance, high-capacity file system is also part of the system.
 A summary of the key capabilities is listed below:

 - Over 1.3 petaflops (1015 floating-point operations per second) sustained performance (13.34 petaflops peak performance)